 The Park’s newness has not worn off, it is well maintained and the employees are friendly and helpful.
 Marvin Hodge, a local retiree and former radio host from Atlanta, runs the arcade games.
 His best advice was to enjoy the thrill rides in the park.
 “We’re here to provide you with a good time and to make you smile,” he told me.
 “Face painting is complimentary in the Park,” Katherine, a talented young artist is one of the several face painters. told me during a lull between customers.

 Food is plentiful in the Park, hot dogs, drinks and other yummy treats are served at the Shady Arbor and the Veranda.
 Just outside the entrance gate is Wahlburgers and the Groovy Goat.
 Both provide guests with extensive menus and full-service bars.
 (Be sure to get your hand stamp for re-entry to the Park after refueling) http://visitowa.com/explore/shop-dine/groovy-goat/ http://visitowa.com/explore/shop-dine/wahlburgers/

 Poarch Creek is creating a vacation destination and the master plan calls for an additional five hotels, RV park and water park.
 The rumor is the water park will be up and running by 2019.
 With the speed that the Park was completed, the 2019 date seems doable for the tribe.

 Ticket prices: General Admission is $34.99; Junior Admission (42’ and under)and Senior Admission (60 and older) and military admission $27.99; 3 and under are free.
 Annual park passes are $89.99.
 Admission includes unlimited rides as well as face painting.
 The arcade games have a graduated cost from $3-$5 dollars.

-The Park is a screaming, fun filled family destination.
-Come get you pass and hold on tight, for a wild ride on Rolling Thunder.
+The Park is a screaming, fun-filled family destination.
+Come get your pass and hold on tight, for a wild ride on Rolling Thunder.
 OWA’s future is bright and big!